data-apis/scipy-2023-presentation/paper.rst

 * Functions that can easily be implemented in terms of existing standardized functions do not necessarily need to be standardized.

-* Functions with data-dependent output shapes are optional, since Graph-based libraries like JAX and Dask cannot easily support them.
+* Functions with data-dependent output shapes are optional, since graph-based libraries like JAX and Dask cannot easily support them.
 This includes boolean indexing, `nonzero()`, and the `unique_*` functions.

 * Type annotations are defined in a basic way in the spec, but libraries may extend them.
-Input types are designed to be simple.
+Input types are designed to be as simple as possible.
 For example, functions are only required to accept `array` objects.
 Accepting "array like" types like lists of numbers, as NumPy does, is problematic because it complicates type signatures, and calling `asarray()` at the top of every function adds additional overhead.
 However, these type signatures are not strict:  libraries may choose to accept additional input types outside of those that are specified.

 * The accuracy and precision of numerical functions are not specified beyond very basic IEEE 754 rules.